seafoam6/lets-kill-css/PITCHME.md

 ---

 # Problems with css
-- CSS requires trust
+- CSS requires trust |
-- CSS is open to interpretation
+- CSS is open to interpretation |
-- everyone on your team needs to be dedicated to CSS or it falls apart
+- everyone on your team needs to be dedicated to CSS or it falls apart |
-- BEM (Block Element Modifier) is dumb.
-There’s no reason everyone on your team has to learn a complicated mental model for turning a square green
+- reorganizing parts of your page can break all of your styles

-- Where your node lives inside of your app or webpage shouldn't determine it's styling
+note: (or you have that one person who is really into CSS and hates all their coworkers)

 ---